chasembowers/poker-learn/README.md

 ## Machine Learning Models

-After experimenting with various machine learning models, have had most success with linear models and ensemble models.
+After experimenting with various machine learning models,  I have had most success with linear models and ensemble models.
-I suspect that this is because both are resistant to overfitting the high amount of randomness that is present in poker.
+I suspect that this is because both are resistant to overfitting the large amount of randomness that is present in poker.
  Ensemble models work by fitting regressors to multiple random subsets of the training data.
 In this way, they minimize overfitting while linear models avoid overfitting via their simplicity.
 Ensemble methods seem to outperform linear methods.
 This is likely because ensemble methods can capture the nonlinearities present in Holdem with regressors like decision trees.
 As for specific